Satellite Quantum Communications: Fundamental Bounds and Practical Security: Fundamental bounds for satellite quantum communications

-By comparing the zenith-performances of $\mathcal{B}_{\text{down}}$ in Fig.~\ref{RatePic2} and $\mathcal{V}$ in Fig.~\ref{TurbulenceBounds}, we can see how the pointing error decreases the rate already from the beginning of the LEO region.
-Then, by comparing the downlink bound $\mathcal{B} _{\text{down}}$ with the uplink bound $\mathcal{B}_{\text{up}}$ Fig.~\ref{TurbulenceBounds}, we see how turbulence induces a further non-trivial decrease, which is about one-two orders of magnitude.
+By comparing the zenith-performance of $\mathcal{B}_{\text{down}}$ in Fig.~\ref{TurbulenceBounds} and that of $\mathcal{V}$ in Fig.~\ref{RatePic2}, we can see how the pointing error decreases the rate already from the beginning of the LEO region.
+Then, by comparing the downlink bound $\mathcal{B}_{\text{down}}$ with the uplink bound $\mathcal{B}_{\text{up}}$ in Fig.~\ref{TurbulenceBounds}, we see how turbulence induces a further non-trivial decrease, which is about one-two orders of magnitude.
 Also note that $\mathcal{B}_{\text{up}}$ is additionally decreased during day time (while $\mathcal{B}_{\text{down}}$ does not depend on the operation time).

 Several important considerations are in order about Eq.~(\ref{mainOTHER}).
 The first is that, as long as the free-space fading channel $\mathcal{E} _{\text{fad}}$ can indeed be described by an ensemble of instantaneous pure-loss channels $\mathcal{E}_{\tau}$, i.e., $\mathcal{E}_{\text{fad} }=\{P_{\sigma}(\tau),\mathcal{E}_{\tau}\}$, then the bound $\mathcal{B}$ in Eq.~(\ref{mainOTHER}) is also achievable.
-As discussed in Ref.~\cite{FreeSpacePaper}, this bound is achieved by optimal protocols of CV-QKD, either based on the use of quantum memories or employing largely-squeezed states in an extremely biased manner.
+As discussed in Ref.~\cite{FreeSpacePaper}, this bound is achieved by optimal protocols of CV-QKD, either based on the use of quantum memories or employing largely-squeezed states to be transmitted in an extremely biased manner.
 The bound can also be achieved by optimal protocols of entanglement distribution, where distillation is assisted by one-way backward classical communication.
 The performance of these protocols is equal to the (bosonic) reverse coherent information~\cite{RCI}, which achieves $-\log_{2}(1-\tau)$ for each $\mathcal{E}_{\tau}$.
 As a result, we may write $E=K=\mathcal{B}$ for both the entanglement distribution ($E$) and the secret key ($K$) capacities of the fading channel $\mathcal{E}_{\text{fad}}$.